vapor-ware/synse-sdk/client/README.md

 Flags:
   -h, --help          help for pcli
-  -n, --name string   Name of the plugin (e.g. socket name)
+  -s, --sock string   Name of the plugin (e.g. socket name)

 Use "pcli [command] --help" for more information about a command.
 ```

 > ***Note***:
-> *the `--name` flag is required, as it tells us which gRPC server to talk to.
+> *the `--sock` flag is required, as it tells us which gRPC server to talk to.
 This
 > could be made easier in the future by extending this CLI, but since it is mainly
 > intended for simple experimentation/demonstration, it was kept simple.*
 >